hookdeck/chargebee-demo/docs/tutorial.md

 ### Creating the Event Gateway Source

 The Source provides the webhook URL that Chargebee will send events to.
-It also configures authentication to validate the source of the webhook requests:
+It also configures authentication to validate the source of the webhook requests.

 ```typescript
 const sourceResponse = await fetch(